 No. You will cancel eligibility for loans, scholarships and grants at your former law school and begin the entire financial aid process at AJMLS.

-Should I notify the Director of Financial Aid at my current school or will the Dean tell him/her I have transferred?
+Should I notify the Office of Financial Aid at my current school or will the Dean tell him/her I have transferred?

-After you have been admitted to AJMLS, contact your Dean of Students and/or the Director of Financial Aid.
-These administrators play a significant role to finalize necessary separation paperwork from both law schools and lenders.
+You must notify all appropriate offices at the school you will transfer from that you will be transferring out.
+After you have been admitted to AJMLS, contact the Dean of Students, the Registrar’s Office and the Office of Financial Aid.
+These administrators play a significant role to finalize necessary separation paperwork from both law schools and your loan servicers.

 My loan funds have already been disbursed to my current law school.
 Can’t the financial aid office just mail them to AJMLS?

-No. Lenders disburse funds to individual schools on behalf of a student.
-If a student withdraws from the law school or transfers to a different law school, the disbursed funds must be returned to the lender and the student is required to reapply for the loan through the new financial aid office.
+No. Loan Servicers disburse funds to individual schools on behalf of a student.
+If a student withdraws from the law school or transfers to a different law school, the disbursed funds must be returned to the lender/loan servicer and the student is required to reapply for the loan through the financial aid office at the new school.

 Will I keep the same interest rate on my educational loans when I change schools?